How to Get Your Cranberry Township or Wexford Business Found in AI Search

 Before doing anything else, open ChatGPT or Perplexity and search for your own business category in your area.
 Try a few variations.
 "Best [your service] in Cranberry Township."
 "Top [your industry] near Wexford PA."
 "Who does [your service] in Pittsburgh North."

 Note which businesses come up.
-Note if you're among them.
-If you're not, look at the ones that are and ask yourself honestly what's different about their online presence.
-In most cases it comes down to a few specific things we'll cover below.
+Note if you are among them.
+If you are not, look at the ones that are and ask yourself honestly what is different about their online presence.
+In most cases it comes down to a few specific things we will cover below.

 Step Two: Get Your Basic Information Consistent Everywhere

-This is the least glamorous part of GEO work, but it's often the most impactful.
+This is the least glamorous part of AI SEO work, but it is often the most impactful.
 AI engines pull information about your business from dozens of sources across the web.
 If your name, address, and phone number appear differently across those sources, the AI loses confidence in the data and becomes less likely to recommend you.

 Start with the big ones.
 Google Business Profile, Yelp, Bing Places, Apple Maps, Facebook, and the major industry directories for your category.
 Make sure your business name is identical across all of them.
 Same capitalization, same punctuation, same abbreviations or lack thereof.
 Same address format.
 Same phone number with the same formatting.

 For businesses in Butler County and Allegheny County, this matters even more because the zip codes and county designations can vary in how different directories handle them.
 Cranberry Township is in Butler County with zip code 16066.
-Wexford spans both counties depending on the specific address.
+Wexford is an unincorporated community entirely within Allegheny County, but the 15090 zip code spans four municipalities: Pine Township, Marshall Township, McCandless, and Franklin Park.
+Make sure your listings reflect the correct municipality for your specific address.
 Make sure your listings reflect your actual location accurately and consistently.

 Step Three: Give Your Website Content That AI Can Actually Use

 Most local business websites are written for humans browsing around, not for AI engines trying to extract specific facts quickly.
-That's not a criticism.
-It's just how websites have traditionally been built.
+That is not a criticism.
+It is just how websites have traditionally been built.
 But AI search has changed what "good website content" means.

 Step Four: Add Schema Markup to Your Website